cnrancher/autok3s/README.md

 English / [简体中文](docs/i18n/zh_cn/README.md)

-[K3s](https://github.com/k3s-io/k3s) is a fully certified Kubernetes offering, it can replace the "full-fat" K8s in some cases.
+[K3s](https://k3s.io/) is a Lightweight Kubernetes which is great for Edge, IoT, CI, Development, ARM and so on.

 AutoK3s is a lightweight tool for simplifying the cluster management of K3s, it can help you **Run K3s Everywhere**.